ghar1821/Chronoclust/sample_run_script/README.md

 This folder contains some sample script on how to run ChronoClust.

-chronoclust_main.py shows an example on how to run ChronoClust and what is needed.
+sample_chronoclust_run_script.py shows an example on how to run ChronoClust and what is needed.
+Due to import difficulty of python, in order for this script to run, you need to copy it to the main directory containing chronoclust, cluster_evaluator, cluster_labelling, synthetic dataset, and sample_run_script folders.

 In order to label and evaluate chronoclust's clustering, you need to run the scripts in cluster_labelling and cluster_evaluator folder.